 There are some different rules that apply to certain groups of people such as agency workers and family members.
 See our exceptions section for more details.

 You must decide the employment status of each PA separately.
 Just because one assistant is employed, it does not mean they all will be.
 You should consider the criteria above for each PA you use.

 Your PA may have another job.
 You need to work out their status solely for the work they do for you.
 A person can be employed and self-employed at the same time.
 For example, they may be employed by you during the day as a PA but they may teach music as a self-employed person in the evening.

 HMRC can help you determine the tax employment status of your PA.

-They offer an online tool called the Employment Status Indicator (ESI) which you can use to help you.
+They offer an online 'check employment status for tax' tool which you can use to help you.
 It will ask you a set of questions about your situation and at the end it will give you an indication of your PA’s status for tax.